jongio/memealyzer/README.md

    or

-   `code memealyzer-net.code-workspace` if you are using VS Code Insiders build.
+   `code-insiders memealyzer-net.code-workspace` if you are using VS Code Insiders build.

-### Manual Dev Machine Setup
+## Manual Dev Machine Setup

 We recommend using a VS Code Dev Container, but you can setup on bare metal with these steps.